Physician Career Pivot: Moving Toward, Not Away

 What would your 70-year-old self tell you to do?

-And is meant to be journeyed.
+Life is a journey—and it’s meant to be lived fully.

-This looks different for each of us.
+It looks different for each of us.

 No path is better or worse.